 - Signs of depression, suicidal thoughts, emotional ups and downs, abnormal thinking, anxiety, or lack of interest in life.

 - Signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - Bone, joint, or muscle pain.

 - Eye irritation.

 - Some people have had severe reactions within minutes after the injection.
-These include shortness of breath, feeling agitated, stomach cramps, flushing or feeling warm, sweating, numbness in the mouth, anxiety, and signs of blood pressure changes like severe headache or dizziness, passing out, or change in eyesight.
+These include shortness of breath, wheezing, feeling agitated, stomach cramps, flushing or feeling warm, sweating, numbness in the mouth, anxiety, back pain, chest pain, dizziness, passing out, severe headache, or change in eyesight.
 Most signs went away within a few minutes after the injection.
 Tell your doctor if you have any of these signs or other reaction after the injection.

 - Changes in your immune system can happen when you start taking drugs to treat HIV.
 If you have an infection that you did not know you had, it may show up when you take this drug.
 Tell your doctor right away if you have any new signs after you start this drug, even after taking it for several months.
 This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.